-On June 28, 2012 the Australian Treasury’s office announced the tax changes to Living Away From Home Allowance (LAFHA) have been deferred for three months.
-This announcement confirms the effective start date for when the reforms will apply is October 1, 2012.
-This means no changes have been made and normal process should continue until September 30, 2012.
+On June 28, 2012 the Australian Treasury’s office announced that the tax changes to the Living Away From Home Allowance (LAFHA) have been deferred for three months.
+This announcement confirms the effective start date, for when the reforms will apply, as October 1, 2012.
+This means no changes have been made and normal processes should continue until September 30, 2012.

 Summary of Changes – Source: The Forum For Expatriate Management

 The following changes to the exposure draft have been incorporated into the Tax Laws Amendment (2012 Measures No.4) Bill 2012:

 - The amendments to the living-away-from-home allowance and benefit rules will now apply from 1 October 2012, as opposed to the originally announced commencement date of 1 July 2012.

 - The “ordinary weekly food and drink expenses” for a seven-day period has been reduced from $110 AUD to $42 for each adult, and from $55 to $21 for each child under the age of 12 living with the employee.

 - That portion of a LAFH allowance which represents the “ordinary weekly food and drink expenses” of the employee (i.e., $42 per week for an adult) will be considered a fringe benefit and subject to Fringe Benefits Tax (FBT) where the employee provides his or her employer with a declaration.